remi/her/README.md

 However, if you want Her to be able to parse the data from a single root element (usually based on the model name), you’ll have to use the `parse_root_in_json` method (See the **JSON attributes-wrapping** section).

 Also, you can define your own parsing method using a response middleware.
-The middleware should set `env[:body]` to a hash with three keys: `data`, `errors` and `metadata`.
+The middleware should set `env[:body]` to a hash with three symbol keys: `:data`, `:errors` and `:metadata`.
 The following code uses a custom middleware to parse the JSON data:

 ```ruby
 # Expects responses like: